naPINN: Noise-Adaptive Physics-Informed Neural Networks for Recovering Physics from Corrupted Measurement: Experiments

-To reflect practical sensing constraints, we assume sensors are deployed on a fixed $15 \times 15$ spatial grid (225 sensors total), each recording measurements at all time steps.
+\paragraph{Data generation.} We construct synthetic datasets contaminated by non-Gaussian noise and gross outliers.
+For the 2D Allen--Cahn equation, an analytical solution is available and used as ground truth.
+For the 2D Burgers' and $\lambda$--$\omega$ RD systems, high-fidelity numerical simulations are employed.
+As detailed in Appendix~\ref{appendix:DatasetDetails}, the Burgers' and $\lambda$--$\omega$ RD systems require predicting two state variables $(u, v)$, whereas the Allen--Cahn equation involves a single scalar field.
+To reflect practical sensing constraints, we assume sensors are deployed on a fixed $15 \times 15$ spatial grid, each recording measurements at all time steps.
 In contrast, PDE collocation points are sampled from a denser $100 \times 100$ grid.
-This design enforces a realistic data-scarce regime, as acquiring high-resolution measurement data is often costly or infeasible in practice.
+This design creates a controlled data-scarce regime, as acquiring high-resolution measurement data is often costly or infeasible in practice.
 The spatiotemporal domain and simulation horizon are chosen separately for each benchmark to adequately capture the characteristic dynamics of the system.

-\paragraph{Noise Injection.} The same noise distribution is applied across all benchmarks for consistency.
+The same noise distribution is applied across all benchmarks for consistency.
 The GMM components are specified by $(\mu, \sigma) \in \{(-9.0, 2.0), (-0.3, 4.0), (2.7, 0.6), (8.5, 1.0)\}$, and the overall noise scale is normalized to $10\%$ of the mean absolute magnitude of the corresponding solution field.
 Gross outliers are introduced by randomly selecting a subset of spatiotemporal measurement points and replacing their values with samples drawn uniformly from a disjoint high-magnitude interval $[k_1 \sigma, k_2 \sigma]$, where $k_1=3$ and $k_2=10$.
 Compared to prior work~\cite{Duarte2025}, this setting is intentionally more challenging, as the injected outliers deviate less drastically from the base noise distribution.
 We evaluate robustness under three outlier ratios: $5\%$, $10\%$, and $15\%$ of the total measurement data.
+Unknown PDE parameters are initialized far from their ground-truth values for all methods to prevent near-true warm-starts; specific initializations are summarized in Appendix~\ref{appendix:DatasetDetails}.